 A major goal of the NAOCC is to enhance knowledge of orchid biology.
 A newly developed interactive website, Go orchids, offers a mechanism to identify and learn about the features of North American native orchids.
 Other goals are to establish seed and fungal banks that represent the broad genetic diversity of both partners, to develop protocols for propagation and restoration of native orchids, and to promote habitat conservation and restoration through partnerships with landowners and societies.

 (courtesy RS Currah)

-Current collaborating organizations include the Smithsonian Environmental Research Center, the Smithsonian Gardens, the National Museum of Natural History, the National Zoological Park, the National Museum of the American Indian, the United States Botanic Garden, Alaska Botanical Garden, Atlanta Botanical Garden, Chicago Botanic Garden, Desert Botanical Garden, the Microfungus Collection and Herbarium, Illinois College, The Center for Plant Conservation, New England Wild Flower Society, The Nature Conservancy, Bureau of Land Management, Mt.
+Current partners include the Smithsonian Environmental Research Center, the Smithsonian Gardens, the National Museum of Natural History, the National Zoological Park, the National Museum of the American Indian, the United States Botanic Garden, Alaska Botanical Garden, Atlanta Botanical Garden, Chicago Botanic Garden, Desert Botanical Garden, the Microfungus Collection and Herbarium, Illinois College, The Center for Plant Conservation, New England Wild Flower Society, The Nature Conservancy, Bureau of Land Management, Mt.
 Cuba Center Inc., Duke Farms.
-Partnerships with other agencies and organizations that work with, or are responsible for, conservation and management of native orchid populations is envisaged.
+Collaborations with other agencies and organizations that work with, or are responsible for, conservation and management of native orchid populations are envisaged.

 Learn more about the NAOCC and orchid science.
 View video or brochure.

 Conserving orchid fungi at the UAMH